dddooo9/dddooo9/README.md

 ### Doyeon Lim 🙌

 - Hi, there!
 This is doyeon.
-I'm a student studying in Multi-media Engineering at Dongguk University.
+I'm a student studying in Multi Media Engineering at Dongguk University.

 - 🌱 I’m currently learning ...